jordon31/OnlySnap/README.md

 ### Skip "@" tags

-To skip files that contain "@" tags, enter "true" when prompted to skip "@" files.
-To download all files, enter "false".
+By default, OF Scraper does not skip files that contain "@" tags.
+However, you can choose to skip these files by setting the "skip_tagged_posts" option to "True"

 ## Known Issues